Treatments for osteoarthritis

 - bleeding problems

-For some people with OA, OTC painkillers are not helpful enough.
-Prescription medications may be needed if symptoms start to affect your quality of life.
+For some people with OA, OTC painkillers aren’t helpful enough.
+You may need prescription medications if symptoms start to affect your quality of life.
 Managing the pain and swelling may help you perform normal, everyday tasks.

-These injections reduce inflammation which decreases swelling and pain in arthritic joints.
-Cortisone injections should only be administered by an experienced clinician and used judiciously to avoid complications and side effects.
+Corticosteroids reduce inflammation, which decreases swelling and pain in joints.
+For OA, corticosteroids are usually given by injection, so they should be administered only by an experienced clinician and used judiciously to avoid complications and side effects.

-Prescription NSAIDs do the same thing as OTC NSAIDS.
-However, they are available in stronger doses.
+Prescription NSAIDs do the same thing as OTC NSAIDs.
+However, they are available in stronger doses that work for longer periods of time.
 Prescription NSAIDs include:

 Prescription NSAIDs can sometimes cause undesirable side effects.
 Talk to your doctor about how to reduce your risk.

-Strong painkillers can provide relief from severe pain, but it should be noted that they also have the potential to cause addiction.
+Strong painkillers can provide relief from severe pain, but it should be noted that they also have the potential to cause addiction, and aren’t recommended for treating OA.
 These include: